-The retreat is ideal for hiking, bird watching and animal spotting.
-As no predators are found on the farm, the Giraffe, Impala, Kudu, Mountain Reedbuck, Bushbuck, Klipspringers and more can be viewed in a relaxed setting which makes the hiking all the more exciting.
+The retreat is ideal for hiking, bird watching, and animal spotting.
+As no predators are found on the farm, the Giraffe, Impala, Kudu, Mountain Reedbuck, Bushbuck, Klipspringers, and more can be viewed in a relaxed setting which makes the hiking all the more exciting.
 The birding includes the Verreaux, Crowned and Long-Crested Eagle, Lanner Falcon, Alpine, Purple Crested Turaco, African Black Swift as well as the famous African Fish Eagle.

 There are demarcated hiking trails on the farm but you can also choose to explore and follow the natural trails made by the animals.
-Two favourite spots are Look-Out Point which has a 360-degree view of the valley and the dam close to Serapana House.
+Two favorite spots are Look-Out Point which has a 360-degree view of the valley and the dam close to Serapana House.
 These are ideal for a picnic or sundowners.
 The road leading to Look-Out Point requires a high rise 4X4 but is easily accessible by hiking.

 Around Graceland Eco Retreat

-Magoebaskloof, Haenertsburg and the surrounding area is well known for its natural beauty and regular festivals including the annual Spring Festival, Holistic Festival, Food Wine & Beer festival and the Berry Festival.
-These festivals celebrate the work of local artists, musicians and crafters as well as locally produced products such as a variety of pickles, jams, chutneys, cheese, meat, craft beer, gin and so much more.
+Magoebaskloof, Haenertsburg, and the surrounding area is well known for its natural beauty and regular festivals including the annual Spring Festival, Holistic Festival, Food Wine & Beer Festival, and the Berry Festival.
+These festivals celebrate the work of local artists, musicians, and crafters as well as locally produced products such as a variety of pickles, jams, chutneys, cheese, meat, craft beer, gin and so much more.

-There is also a variety of organic farms, slow food restaurants and points of interest in the area – please contact us for recommendations and suggested daytrips.
+There is also a variety of organic farms and restaurants in the area – please contact us for recommendations.

 For more information about the area around Graceland Eco Retreat visit: